Chronos778/quote.web/README.md

 ## How It Works

-Quote.Web fetches random quotes from the [Quotes API](https://quotes-api-ruddy.vercel.app) using a CORS proxy and displays them with smooth animations and a beautiful minimal interface.
+Quote.Web fetches quotes from the [Quotes API](https://quotes-api-ruddy.vercel.app) using a CORS proxy:
+- **Random quotes** are fetched from `/quotes/random` endpoint
+- **Search & filter** queries the full `/quotes` endpoint and filters client-side
+- Results display instantly with smooth animations and a beautiful minimal interface

 ## Technologies